-GreenGov Spotlight Communities demonstrate how existing coordination efforts across the Federal Government allow agencies to pursue sustainability goals of Executive Order 13514 by leveraging their regional location and shared targets, as well as similar operational structure and needs.
+GreenGov Spotlight Communities demonstrate how existing coordination efforts across the Federal Government allow agencies to pursue sustainability goals by leveraging their regional location and shared targets, as well as similar operational structure and needs.
 Spotlight Communities highlight projects that are replicable across the country.
 Spotlight Communities also emphasize that Federal facilities and installations are not only part of the Federal Government, they are an important member of their local community and often work closely with local stakeholders to pursue sustainability goals.
 When Federal facilities and installations are more efficient and sustainable, the surrounding area benefits from these actions.
 Local benefits could include reduced demand on the local power grid, reduced road congestion, or conservation of potable water.

 The six Spotlight Communities that were selected for this initiative demonstrated how collaboration across Federal agencies on energy and sustainability can result in sustainability across our Nation.
 Projects ranged from a bike to work challenge to improved efficiency of water cooling towers.
-Spotlight Communities are a critical tool to reach the shared goals and targets in EO 13514 and will provide valuable lessons in order to help other Federal agencies, communities and stakeholders achieve similar success.
+Spotlight Communities are a critical tool to reach shared sustainability goals and targets and will provide valuable lessons in order to help other Federal agencies, communities and stakeholders achieve similar success.
 Spotlight Communities demonstrate that a sustainable government is a smart government that leverages resources.
 Spotlight Community achievements will be featured in the monthly GreenGov Leader Spotlight section.

 The White House Council on Environmental Quality (CEQ) prepared a final report highlighting the results of these Spotlight Communities.
 The leadership demonstrated throughout the Spotlight Communities initiative is apparent in the outcomes and lessons learned described in this document.
 The findings and results will help pave the way for future projects in other regions, whether they are conducted by Federal entities, state and local governments, area businesses or non-profit organizations.